 Andy Gobel knows a thing or two about fine tuning a vehicle.
 He’s made the automotive aftermarket his second home.
 First, as part of a family business—Western Truck Parts and Outlaw Customs—and now as a District Manager for LKQ.
 So, it’s no surprise to anybody who has been around the Colorado resident that he occasionally takes his work home with him.
 This time around, it’s a brand new 2018 Ford Raptor that he just had to tinker with…

-If you know anything at all about the Raptor, you know that it’s pretty much ready for whatever you can throw at it right off the assembly line.
-It’s regarded by many as the most completely equipped full-size truck on the market.
+The Raptor is pretty much ready for whatever you can throw at it right off the assembly line.
+Actually, it’s regarded by many as the most completely equipped full-size truck on the market.
 We can agree, not a lot of fine tuning needs to be done.
 Nobody feels the need to paint a new hairdo on Da Vinci’s Mona Lisa, if you know what we’re sayin’.

 A Self-Taught Doctor of Suspension

 As a former builder of rock crawlers during his youngin’ years, Gobel developed his deftness with the underside of a vehicle.
 “I have more of a background in suspension and slow rolling rock crawlers and stuff,” he tells us.
 And as an avid mountain biker, he is acutely aware of how smoothly his ride maneuvers on challenging terrain.